ArnavBallinCode/automl-platform-ui/README.md

-# automl-platform-ui
+# AutoML Platform UI

-This repository features the user interface for the AutoML Platform, built with HTML, CSS, and JavaScript.
-It includes a login page and a responsive dashboard for accessing AutoML features.
-The project is deployed on Netlify for easy access and sharing.
+This project is a simple user interface for the AutoML platform, including registration, login, and dashboard pages.

+## Pages
+- `index.html`: Landing page
+- `register.html`: Registration page for new users
+- `login.html`: Login page for existing users
+- `dashboard.html`: Dashboard after successful login

+## Technologies
+- HTML, CSS, JavaScript
+- Local storage for storing credentials (demo purpose)

+## Setup
+1. Clone this repository.
+2. Deploy using Netlify, Vercel, or any other static hosting platform.